 State and Local

+2016 State - Marine - Grant Bath - Date Local

-2015 Statutory Maximum Contribution Rates
+2016 Statutory Maximum Contribution Rates

 Employer 14.0 %

 Employee 10.0 %

-2015 Actual Contribution Rates
+2016 Actual Contribution Rates

 Employer:

 Pension 12.0 %

-Post-employment Health Care Benefits 2.0
+Post-employment Health Care Benefits 2.0 %

 Total Employer 14.0 %

-11.0 /0

 Employee 10.0 %

 Employer contribution rates are actuarially determined and are expressed as a percentage of covered payroll.
-The Division's contractually required contribution was \$6,064,000 for 2015.
+The Division's contractually required contribution was \$6,047,000 for 2016.
 All required payments have been made.

-Pension Liabilities, Pension Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: The net pension liability for OPERS was measured as of December 31, 2014, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
-The Division's proportion of the net pension liability was based on the Division's share of contributions to the pension plan relative to the contributions of all participating entities.
+Pension Liabilities, Pension Expense, Deferred Outflows of Resources and Deferred Inflows of Resources Related to Pensions: The net pension liability for OPERS was measured as of December 31, 2015, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of that date.
 Following is information related to the proportionate share and pension expense: